Praglu/Tracker/README.md

 # Tracker
-Django back-end made for a Issue Tracker - API
+Django back-end made for an Issue Tracker - API

 In this project a PostgreSQL Data Base is a must have.
 If you haven't one go to